Research Faculty Appointment and Promotion (VI.F.8)

 REASON FOR THIS POLICY

 In January 2005, the University Senate passed University Senate Document 04-4 as Amended and Approved January 24, 2005.
 This document, titled “Proposal for Non-Tenure Track Research Faculty within Purdue University," established the employment classification of Research Faculty in response to the changing research environment and evolving discovery mission of the University.
-This policy revises the principles and procedures for the appointment and promotion of Research Faculty at Purdue University.
+This policy reestablishes the principles and requirements for the appointment and promotion of Research Faculty at Purdue University.

 INDIVIDUALS AND ENTITIES AFFECTED BY THIS POLICY